gitops-working-group/gitops-working-group/PRINCIPLES.md

 A version is the Desired State for a system as a whole.
 It is the canonical form of what we desire the system to be at a point in time.

 It is insufficient to version part of the Desired State or to version these parts in separate State Stores.
 Real software systems often have overarching behaviour that is the result of coupling between components.
 If the Desired State of these components were to change independently, it would be difficult to map a change in observed behaviour of our system to a single change in Desired State.
-Being able to make this 1:1 mapping is operationally benefitial, as we can then map behavioural issues of our system directly to the changes that occured.
+Being able to make this 1:1 mapping is operationally beneficial, as we can then map behavioural issues of our system directly to the changes that occured.
 The utility of having the entire system defined in a single canonical location grows in proportion to the complexity and internal coupling of the system.
 A web of references to configuration data located in different locations is undesirable, as it makes understanding the desired state particularly difficult.

 Versions should be uniquely named.
-This need not be a semantically meanigful name.
+This need not be a semantically meaningful name.
 It is sufficient that each new version is attributed a name that identifies it uniquely.
 Once a new version has been created, it should be immutable.
-By this we mena that it should be impossible to modify the relationship between a version's unique name and its value of the Desired State.
+By this we mean that it should be impossible to modify the relationship between a version's unique name and its value of the Desired State.

-All versions, except to very first,  should also have reference a predecessor or parent, which is another uniquely named version.
+All but the very first version should reference a predecessor or parent, which is another uniquely named version.
 This enables us to retain a history of the changes.

 <!--
 #### Why is it necessary to have versions be immutable and retained indefinitely?